2vg/2vg/README.md

 can do `Nim`, `Go`, and some script-languages. at my company, using `Ruby` and `Go` a bit.

-most intersting Asyncronous, Network-programming(TCP, UDP, RUDP, etc...), HTTP.
+most intersting Asyncronous, Network-programming(TCP, UDP, RUDP, etc...), HTTP, and Windows malcious technic.
 i had to develop High-performance Web Framework from socket-level with Nim language, and used to do that as university research.

 #### - Main Desktop PC